Udon Noodle Soup

 Step one

-In a small saucepan, bring enough water to submerge 2 eggs to a boil.
-Once the water comes to a boil, add two eggs and set the timer for 7 minutes.
+In a small saucepan, bring enough water to fully cover two eggs to a boil.
+Once boiling, carefully add the eggs and set a timer for 7 minutes.

 Step two